SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/user-properties.md

 ### `fipsJce=<true|false>`

 Informs you if FIPS 140-2 compliant Java Cryptography Extension (JCE) is enabled.
 This option is only supported in specific deployments, ask your Sumo account representative for details.
 Cannot be modified after installation.

 :::note
 Available on Collector version 19.253-3+.
 :::

 ### `hostName=<hostname>`

 The host name of the machine on which the collector is running.
 The host name can be a maximum of 128 characters.
 Cannot be modified after installation; use the [Collector Management API](/docs/api/collector-management) to modify.
 Available on Collector version 19.182+.

 ### `name=<name>`

 Sets the name of collector used on Sumo Logic.
 The name can be a maximum of 128 characters.
-If no name is provided and the hostname is unresolved the default name is `Collector`.
+If no name is provided and the hostname is unresolved, the default name is `Collector`.
 If you are installing a collector that would have the same name as an existing collector, the system automatically appends a 13-digit unix timestamp to the collector name.
 Cannot be modified after installation.
 Use [Edit the Collector](/docs/send-data/collection/edit-collector.md) or the [Collector Management API](/docs/api/collector-management/collector-api-methods-examples) to modify.

 ### `proxyHost=host`

 Sets proxy host when a proxy server is used.
 Can be modified after installation with Collector restart.

 ### `proxyNtlmDomain=<NTLM domain>`

 Sets proxy NTLM domain when a proxy server is used with NTLM authentication.
 Can be modified after installation with Collector restart.

 ### `proxyPassword=<password>`

 Sets proxy password when a proxy server is used with authentication.
 Can be modified after installation with Collector restart.

 ### `proxyPort=<port>`

 Sets proxy port when a proxy server is used.
 Can be modified after installation with Collector restart.

 ### `proxyUser=<username>`